Mikrikle/paintPRO/README.md

 need to install:
 python Pillow

-1. You can draw with all tkinter base colors
+* draw with all tkinter colors
-2. You can change brush
+* five bushes
+* modyfy brush size with buttins + \ -
+* easy clear all canvas with file/clear_all
-3. 4 lines symetry mod
+* 4 lines symetry mod
-4. use Ctrl+Z to delete last line
+* use Ctrl+Z to delete last line
-5. you can save canvas with file/save
+* you can save canvas with file/save